Sch3lp/pokerchip-dealer/LOG.md

 The item weight (constraint) is based on the total amount of chips per color in the pokerset, each divided by the amount of players.

+The extra constraint is that the total value of chips in the stack can't exceed the buy-in.
+I hope using the knapsack solution and then rearranging a little bit to adhere to the last constraint will be achievable (and comprehensible in code).

 ## Day 4
 Big blind should have biggest _weight_ ~= proportion of stack